 The annual incentive plan is based 100% on the company's financial performance, demonstrating our commitment to place rigor and objectivity in establishing and meeting our compensation goals.
-The following lists the financial objectives used under the annual incentive plan, along with the reasoning for each, which we believe effectively measure how well our business is performing on a short-term basis:
+The following lists the financial objectives used under the annual incentive plan along with the reasoning of their effectiveness. in measuring how well our business is performing on a short-term basis:

-- Adjusted FCF The ability to generate free cash flow on a short-term basis is important as it allows the company to manage its current financial needs and discretionary uses. - Adjusted EBIT This is an appropriate measure for annual incentive compensation because it excludes one-time and other unusual charges and benefits and more accurately reflects current underlying profitability and performance. - Revenue growth This is an appropriate measure because it indicates whether our business is expanding.
+- Adjusted Free Cash Flow (Adjusted FCF) The ability to generate free cash flow on a short-term basis allows the company to manage its current financial needs and discretionary uses.
+Although this measure is also utilized in our long-term CIU goal, given its criticality to our ongoing business operations, the Committee believes Adjusted FCF is an appropriate measure for driving the company's short-term success as well. - Adjusted Earnings Before Interest and Taxes (Adjusted EBIT) - This is an appropriate measure because it excludes one-time and other unusual charges and benefits and more accurately reflects current underlying profitability and performance.

+Revenue growth - This is an appropriate measure because it indicates whether our business is expanding.

 Each of these metrics excludes the impact of certain special items, both positive and negative, which could mask the underlying trend or performance within a business.
-The adjustments for special items are made consistently year-to-year and are explained on page 59 in "Non-GAAP Measures."
+The adjustments for special items are made consistently year-to-year and are explained on page 69 in "Non-GAAP Measures."
+For further explanation on objective setting refer to section "Determining Compensation - The Decision Process" on page 62.
+Some objectives are lower than prior year objectives due to a combination of factors including the change in our business mix, ongoing investment in Global E-Commerce, and external factors.

-We apply a Strategic Modifier of up to ten percentage points in determining final compensation payouts.
+We apply a Strategic Modifier of up to ten percentage points in determining final compensation pay-outs.
 The Strategic Modifier is based on the achievement of enterprise strategic goals.
-Strategic goals are targets that are important to the successful operation of the enterprise above and beyond financial goals.
-The strategic goals for 2019 were (i) Voice of the Client, measured as Net Promoter Score (NPS), for which the data is collected through client surveys and (ii) High Performance Culture, measured from an annual employee survey.
+Strategic goals include Environmental, Social, and Governance (ESG) measures that are important to the successful operation of the enterprise above and beyond financial goals.
+The strategic goals for 2021 were (i) Voice of the Client, measured as the company's outside consultant, Willis Towers Watson.
 These important strategic goals are the foundation for our future business success and essential for positive financial results.
+For competitive reasons, we do not disclose the strategic modifier goals, but we believe they are challenging and require substantial performance.